 - And in the Saturday Supercade videogame-cartoon series, there's Katy in Kangaroo.

 - Ovide and the Gang featured a female kangaroo character named Matilda.

 - Rocko, the eponymous character of Rocko's Modern Life, is a wallaby.
 Similar enough.

 - Another wallaby character: Mr. Thickley from Taz-Mania.

 - Dinny Kangaroo, voiced by Carl Reiner, was a character on Linus The Lionhearted.

 - Kip Kangaroo, voiced by Nancy Cartwright, was a second-season addition to Shirt Tales.

 - Naturally, being a show about animals, kangaroos appear in a few episodes of The Wild Thornberrys, being more anatomically correct, but the Aussie accent is still there.

 - Austin in The Backyardigans; one of the few examples that doesn't have an Aussie accent.

 - A kangaroo can be seen adopting a frog in the episode of The Simpsons where Bart is forced to go to Australia to have his butt kicked for prank-calling them.
-When pursued, Bart and Homer attempt to get away in kangaroos' pouches, only to conclude that "it's not like in cartoons".
+When pursued, Bart and Homer attempt to get away in kangaroos' pouches, only to find that, unlike in cartoons, they're filled with disgusting slime.

 - Australian airline Qantas uses a kangaroo in its logo, and is often referred to as the "flying kangaroo."

-- The mascot for the University of Akron in Akron, Ohio, is a kangaroo named Zippy of indeterminate gender.
+- The mascot for the University of Akron in Akron, Ohio, is a kangaroo named Zippy of Ambiguous Gender.

 - University of Missouri-Kansas City also uses a kangaroo mascot for its basketball team.